aeadio/dotfiles/zsh/README.md

 Small helper functions to faciliate installing and removing third-party Zsh plugins as Git submodules.
 Of note is `zp-try`, which clones the plugin(s) to a temporary folder, and starts up a new Zsh shell where they can be demoed.
 This relies on `bin/zshi`.

-#### `rc.d/zle`, `widgets/*`
+#### `rc.d/zle` & `widgets/*`

 Keybindings are set up to mimic contemporary GUI applications.
-Actions such as undo/redo (ctrl-Z/Y), cut/copy/paste (ctrl-X/K/V) work as they would in desktop GUI apps.
+Actions such as undo/redo (ctrl-Z/Y), cut/copy/paste (ctrl-X/K/V) work as they would in desktop GUI apps (K is used in place of C, which cannot be rebound).

 [fzf-tab](https://github.com/Aloxaf/fzf-tab) is used for the tab completion menu.
-Additionally, fzf-based menus are available for inserting files as arguments (ctrl-L) and searching history (ctrl-F).
+Additionally, fzf-based menus are available for inserting files as arguments and searching history.
 History can also be searched by entering the beginning of a command, then using alt-up/down to search for all lines beginning with that input.

 A shift-selection model is implemented that mimics how GUI applications allow selecting blocks of text.
 The mechanism is based on the [zsh-shift-select](https://github.com/jirutka/zsh-shift-select) plugin, but reimplemented and expanded with some additional capabilities.

 Holding shift and striking the arrow keys will select characters or lines behind or ahead of the current cursor.
 Additionally, ctrl+shift allows for selecting words ahead/behind, and alt+shift allows selecting to the beginning/end of the line (left/right) or entire input buffer (up/down).

-The active selection will be replaced upon entering any other text, including pasting via ctrl-V. It can also be manipulated with some keybindings -- e.g., edited in-place with ctrl-E, quoted with ctrl-W, replaced by a list of files with ctrl-L, or replaced by tab completion with <tab>.
+The active selection will be replaced upon entering any other text, including pasting via ctrl-V. It can also be manipulated with some keybindings -- e.g., edited in-place with ctrl-E, quoted with ctrl-W, replaced by a list of files with ctrl-L, or replaced by tab completion with Tab.

+A non-comprehensive list of useful keybindings:

+- **ctrl-A** to move **a**fter the first word (as opposed to the start of the input -- use alt-left for that).
+- **ctrl-F** to **f**ind in history using fzf.
+- **ctrl-E** to **e**dit the current input in your `$EDITOR`.
+If some text is selected, edit that instead.
+- **ctrl-L** to select a **l**ist of files using fzf, and insert them as an argument at the current position.
+If some text is selected, insert the list of files in place of the selected text instead.
+- **ctrl-N** while the cursor is over a hypothetical path location to push the current input onto the ZLE input stack, then open a new input with `mkdir <foldername>` pre-filled.
+This is for situations where, eg, you begin typing the output destination for a command, only to realize the folder doesn't exist yet.
+- **ctrl-P** to **p**ush the current input onto the ZLE input stack and open a fresh input.
+This is visually indicated by the prompt by a '⋮' character followed by the current stack depth.
+- **ctrl-R** to toggle prefixing the current command with `doas` or `sudo` to run as **r**oot.
+- **ctrl-S** to attempt to **s**pellcheck and correct the currently highlighted word.
+- **ctrl-W** to quote the current line.
+If some text is selected, quote around the selection instead.

 See `rc.d/zle` for a full list of keybinds.
 Custom [widgets](https://zsh.sourceforge.io/Doc/Release/Zsh-Line-Editor.html#Zle-Widgets) (functions invoked by these keybinds) are implemented in `widgets/`.
 Keybindings specific to shift-select mode are found at the bottom.

 Note that modifier keybindings, especially multi-modifier ones, may not work in all terminals.
-Keybindings present in `rc.d/zle` are developed for Alacritty.